csc-training/csc-env-eff/_hands-on/installing/installing_hands-on_binary.md

 cd /projappl/project_xxxx/   # replace xxxx with your project number
 ```

-2. If not done already, create an own folder in the prject projappl directory:
+2. If not done already, create an own folder in the project projappl directory:

 ```bash
 mkdir $USER